More Visitors Leave No Trace

-- Green space in new development: Seek to ensure that all new development on the edge of the National Park has local green recreational space allocated for everyday activities and dog walks.
+- Green space in new development: work with adjoining Local Planning Authorities to seek to ensure that all new development near the National Park has local green recreational space allocated for everyday activities and dog walks

-- Information: by 2022 work with one local authority to develop and pilot a “Welcome pack” for new residents purchasing or renting property in large new housing developments close to Dartmoor; Welcome Pack will contain information about the Countryside Code, countryside recreation opportunities and sustainable transport options.
+- Information: by the end of 2023 work with one Local Housing Authority to develop and pilot a “Welcome Pack” for new residents purchasing or renting property in large new housing developments close to Dartmoor; the Welcome Pack will contain information about the Countryside Code, countryside recreation opportunities and sustainable transport options.
 This pilot will be evaluated and rolled out across all local authority areas if successful.

-- Linking town and country: Deliver a targeted campaign, to promote off road walking and cycling routes to the National Park and fill gaps in current provision.
+- Linking town and country: From 2023 develop and deliver a targeted campaign, to promote off road walking and cycling routes to the National Park and fill gaps in current provision

-- Town Hubs: By 2025 work with 5 local communities to promote Dartmoor’s towns as hubs for visitors to increase economic benefit and promote sustainable modes of onward travel.
+- Town Hubs: By the end of 2025 work with 5 local communities to promote Dartmoor’s towns as hubs for visitors to increase economic benefit and promote sustainable modes of onward travel.

-- Areas of Opportunity: By 2023, work with local stakeholders to develop and implement improved recreation opportunities for local communities and visitors on the A38 corridor Area of Opportunity.
+- Areas of Opportunity: By the end of 2023, work with local stakeholders to develop and implement improved recreation opportunities for local communities and visitors on the A38 corridor Area of Opportunity.

 - Heavily Used Sites: As a partnership manage the Postbridge and Bellever area as a heavily used site.
-By 2023 develop an Area Management Plan for the land to the west of Princetown.
+By the end of 2023 develop an Area Management Plan for the land to the west of Princetown.